How does information sharing contribute to our ikigai?

 I imagine some people really do live for their hobbies, it is the thing that they care about most.
 Because there's this social context of ibasho, and there's this idea of tanoshimi.
 That it helps you get through the struggles of life and if you're unfortunate enough to be dealing with a crisis, it really helps you get through that. - Nicholas Kemp

 "I imagine some people really do live for their hobbies, it is the thing that they care about most.
 Because there's this social context of ibasho, and there's this idea of tanoshimi.
 That it helps you get through the struggles of life and if you're unfortunate enough to be dealing with a crisis, it really helps you get through that." - Nicholas Kemp

 The GLAM sector

-Yazdan explains that GLAM is an acronym for Galleries, Libraries, Archives, and Museums.
+GLAM is an acronym for Galleries, Libraries, Archives, and Museums.
 GLAM institutions provide access to information resources and deliver information services.
-He hopes that his paper will encourage information professionals to use the findings of his study to gain a deeper understanding of hobbyists’ information behaviour and serve them more effectively across the GLAM sector.
+Yazdan hopes that his paper will encourage information professionals to use the findings of his study to gain a deeper understanding of hobbyists’ information behaviour and serve them more effectively across the GLAM sector.

-Yazdan shares that his ikigai is learning and teaching: he has the love of understanding things and sharing them with others.
+Yazdan’s ikigai is learning and teaching: he has the love of understanding things and sharing them with others.
 Hence, he considers his academic life as one of his ikigai sources.
-His other sources of ikigai are the joy of emancipation and observing living creatures; he enjoys gardening and mindful walking to immerse himself in nature and be more present.
+His other sources of ikigai are the joy of emancipation and observing living creatures.
+He enjoys gardening and mindful walking to immerse himself in nature and be more present.